-Once again with the Pathfinder, as we did on the previous elements.
+Once again with the Pathfinder, as we did for the previous elements.

 9. Create the mistletoe

-Make 3 red ellipses and inside them other 3 and unite.
-Then create 2 ellipses with a white fill color and we grab the upper and lower anchor points, transform them in to vertex and given them leaf shape.
+Make 3 red ellipses and inside them, another 3 and unite.
+Then create 2 ellipses with a white fill color.
+Then grab the upper and lower anchor points, transform them into vertex and give them a leaf shape.

-Draw the stem and with the Pen tool (variable width).
+Draw the stem with the Pen tool (variable width).

 10. Create the snow flake

-We use the Pen Tool, with a white width and rounded caps.
+Let's use the Pen Tool, with a white stroke and rounded caps.

-*Don’t forget to Expand (Object>Expand) all the elements when you are done and group them up (Ctrl+G) to manipulate them more easily.
+*Don’t forget to Expand (Object>Expand) all the elements when you're done and group them (Ctrl+G) to manipulate them more easily.

 11. Make the pattern

-First decide what size is going to be our rapport.
+First decide what size your rapport is going to be.
 In this case 200x200px.
 Create a square with the Rectangle tool.
-You need to have in mind that the bigger the base is, the less time it will be repeated.
-Depending on the type and style of the pattern we will need a size or another.
+You need to have in mind that the bigger the base is, the less it will be repeated.
+Depending on the type and style of the pattern we'll need a size or another.

-We will start spreading the elements that we will put inside the square.
-Make sure it doesn’t touch any edge.
+We'll start spreading the objects inside the square.
+Make sure they don't touch the edges.

 Now let’s work with the elements that are going to be touching the edges.
-Every time que place and element on any edge, we must repeat it on the opposite side, so that once we have the rapport ready, they continue one another.
-To place it exactly where it must be, duplicate the object.
+Every time we place an element on any edge, we must repeat it on the opposite side, so that once we have the rapport ready, they follow one another.
+To place it exactly where it should be, duplicate the object.

-A window will pop out and in Move>Vertical>200px (That is what our pattern measures).
+A window will pop up and in Move>Vertical>200px (That is what our pattern measures).
 This way the copy will move in the same (but opposite) place.

-Repeat the same process with the left edge elements, but this time move them along the X Axis.
+Repeat the same process with the elements on the left edge, but this time move them along the X Axis.

-Once we are done with the edges, fill the pattern with little snowflakes using the Ellipse tool and the Star Tool.
+Once we're done with the edges, fill the pattern with little snowflakes using the Ellipse tool and the Star Tool.

-Finally we copy and paste the base (Ctrl+C Ctrl+F) and go to Pathfinder>Crop.
-And we are done!
+Finally we'll copy and paste the base (Ctrl+C Ctrl+F) and go to Pathfinder>Crop.
+And we're done!

-Now the only thing left is to drag out rapport to the swatch palette.
+Now the only thing left is to drag our rapport to the swatch palette.
 Apply it as if it were a regular color and there you have it!